shaman-narayanasamy/IMP/README.md

 # IMP

-The Integrated Meta-omic Pipeline (IMP) is developed to perform large-scale, reproducible and automated integrative analysis of metagenomic and metatranscriptomic data.
+The Integrated Meta-omic Pipeline (IMP) is developed to perform large-scale, reproducible and automated integrative reference free analysis of metagenomic and metatranscriptomic data.
 IMP also performs single omic (i.e. metagenomic-only and metatrancriptomic-only) analysis as an additional functionality.

 # Documentation and website